March 20, 2023 | Maria Fritzsche

 - Often adding some handwritten notes will help you retain key points.

 - Ensure you have all materials with you or accessible online in advance of the meetings.

-To close, I know it is easier said than done but if you find yourself constantly overwhelmed, late on deliverables, not prepared for meetings, overbooked, etc. put some of these practices in place and keep at it.
-You may find it takes a while, but eventually you will rein it in and find yourself still running fast — but at least down an organized path.
+To close, I know it is easier said than done but if you find yourself constantly overwhelmed, late on deliverables, not prepared for meetings, overbooked, etc. put some of these practises in place and keep at it.
+You may find it takes a while, but eventually you will rein it in and find yourself still running fast — but at least down an organised path.
 The plus here is that by engaging your team members in helping you manage the day to day, they will get more exposure and understanding of the bigger picture.